 In 2015, I took an amazing week-long group sailing trip around the Greek islands as part of a nonprofit organization I support, SailFuture.
 I took along three friends, and met about a dozen new ones, some who remain close to this day.
 The next year, I did another week-long sailing trip with SailFuture -- this time around the U.S. and British Virgin Islands.
 We brought a few more of our friends along and made a few new ones there as well.
 In both of these experiences, we were out on the open seas, getting a new perspective on life while sharing thoughts and ideas with our friends, who challenged us to think broader.

 Then I can think of perhaps the best trip I’ve ever taken - to Israel.
 This one was organized by the Israel Collective for about 30 of us.
 They had done this same trip about 18 times before the one we attended in August 2018.
 Two of my colleagues at the organization I worked for were also invited to join - it was nice to experience it with them.
 I also made plenty of other friends on that trip too, including with the trip’s leaders, Josh Ahrens and Raj Nair.
-One of the people I met on that trip was my friend Kyle Huwa, who I later visited in May 2019 while he was living in Guatemala (and yes, he introduced me to the art of volcano hiking).
+One of the people I met on that trip later spent time living in Guatemala, where he invited me to visit him in May 2019 (and yes, he introduced me to the art of volcano hiking).
 I also made some connections in Guatemala on that trip and now I’ve been the one back living in this Central American country for most of 2021.